 We’ve also supported communities through our employee volunteering programme, partnering with charities and civil society, and providing community groups with financial support.
 In the US, for example, 650 National Grid employees participated in 17 coordinated Earth Day projects in the communities we serve; undertaking cleaning up of public space projects, tree planting and operating a door-to-door LED light bulb exchange.

 We also set up a £150 million Warm Homes Fund in the UK to help address fuel poverty.
 To date, we have given out £63 million to ensure people who otherwise would not be able to afford it have access to central heating during the winter months.

-These are just a few of the highlights from 2017/18 that demonstrate National Grid’s determination to leverage our leadership position within our industry to create benefits both for wider society and for the environment we will pass on to future generations.
+These are just a few of the highlights from 2017/18 that demonstrate National Grid’s determination to leverage our leadership position within our industry to create benefits, both for wider society and for the environment, that we will pass on to future generations.